 Roku Vs Cable

-While Roku can replace cable, it’s a different viewing experience.
+While Roku can replace cable TV, it’s a different viewing experience.
 Cable TV is a passive viewing activity.
 You sit down and flip channels until something grabs your attention.
 It’s almost as cable convinces you to watch something.

 The Roku experience is much different.
 It’s an active viewing experience.
 The content is on individual channels that you’ve selected to be on your Roku.
 It’s a much more personalized way to watch TV and movies.